 The film opens with a nostalgia rush by giving us a digitally de-aged Sarah Connor who witnesses the tragic death of her son (Furlong brought back via classic Hollywood trickery) at the hands of a T-800 (an equally de-aged Arnold Schwarzenegger).
 You see, Skynet had actually sent back several robot assassins who apparently didn’t get the memo about the apocalypse being canceled.
 So they just went on carrying out orders.

 Dark Fate then transitions to the modern day where we meet humanity’s new savior, Dani Ramos (Natalie Reyes), a young factory worker in Mexico who must be protected at all costs from a new type of Terminator called a Rev-9 (a sinister and relentless Gabriel Luna).
-This is, perhaps, the coolest model since Robert Patrick’s T-1000 because the Rev-9 doesn’t just have the liquid-like ability to mimic humans, it can also split itself into two separate entities if need be.
+Perhaps, this is the coolest model since Robert Patrick’s T-1000 because the Rev-9 doesn’t just have the liquid-like ability to mimic humans; it can also split itself into two separate entities if need be.

 And here’s the rub: this antagonist isn’t a Skynet creation—it’s from Legion, a never-before-seen AI that stemmed from the government’s Promethean efforts to go one step too far with cyber-warfare.

-This deviation from what’s come before makes Dark Fate feel fresh and relevant, but I do wish the script by David S. Goyer, Justin Rhodes, and Bill Ray had a little more fun with the paradoxical complications of time travel and why the T-800 had to be made with an Austrian accent in the first place.
+This deviation from what's come before makes Dark Fate feel fresh and relevant.
+Still, I wish the script by David S. Goyer, Justin Rhodes, and Bill Ray had a little more fun with the paradoxical complications of time travel and why the T-800 had to be made with an Austrian accent in the first place.
 It would have been really nice to see the director of Deadpool getting a little meta with this series as well.

-As our main character, Dani is fine, if not all that interesting since she’s pushed and pulled by the plot as necessary.
-She doesn’t get to come into her own until the very end of the third act when her heroic arc is complete.
+As our main character, Dani is fine, if not all that interesting, since she’s pushed and pulled by the plot as necessary.
+She doesn’t get to come into her own until the very end of the third act, when her heroic arc is complete.
 By that point, she does end up subverting the whole “mother-of-the-messiah-trope” for a more modern-day approach, but it’s so unsubtle, you can see it coming from a mile away.
-Speaking of not being subtle, Ramos’ nationality allows for a slightly heavy-handed, albeit timely, commentary on immigration.
+Speaking of not being subtle, Ramos’ nationality allows for a slightly heavy-handed, albeit timely, immigration commentary.